vertoker/cmake-template/README.md

 My personal CMake template for all of my projects in C++

-Template tested in Windows/Linux and on VS Code/Visual Studio (can't compile tests on Visual Studio, I recommend use VS Code)
+Template tested in Windows/Linux and on VS Code/Visual Studio (can't compile tests on Visual Studio, use VS Code for CMake)

 Required: `git`, `cmake`, `vcpkg`, C++ compiler (`clang++` by default)

-## How to use it
+## How to setup it

 1. Clone/download it.
 If you don't know how, well, you need to learn basics